Rosół drobiowy

 We buy poultry parts and vegetables on the local market.
 My husband is a Rosół specialist, my children say he cooks the best broth ever:)

-As a kid I hated rosół, probably because my Grandma was making it too greasy and was pouring all the best, as she thought, into my plate.
-I choose meat carefully, not to be too greasy:)
+As a kid I hated Rosół, probably because my Grandma cooking was loving, so she was making it too greasy and was pouring all the best, as she believed, into my plate.
+Now when I cook Rosół, I choose meat carefully, not to be too greasy:) I use high quality ingredients, from a trusted sellers.

 For more Polish soups, check: http://cookinpolish.com/category/recipes/soups/.